 (a) receipt of historic information under Rule 13.2.6(a) above; or

-(b) receipt of data from the Settlement Body regarding Metered Volumes at the relevant meters during the relevant Settlement Periods referred to in Rule 13.2.6(b),
+(b) receipt of data from the CM Settlement Body regarding Metered Volumes at the relevant meters during the relevant Settlement Periods referred to in Rule 13.2.6(b),

-13.2.12B In the event that the metering configuration details provided pursuant to Rule 13.2.5 change, then the Capacity provider must notify the Delivery Body and the Settlement Body as soon as practicable.
+13.2.12B In the event that the metering configuration details provided pursuant to Rule 13.2.5 change, then the Capacity provider must notify the Settlement Body as soon as practicable.

-13.2.12C Within five Working Days of notification to the Delivery Body and the CM Settlement Body under Rule 13.2.12B, a Capacity Provider must, for each DSR CMU Component where metering configuration details differ from those provided pursuant to Rule 13.2.5:
+13.2.12C Within five Working Days of notification to the CM Settlement Body under Rule 13.2.12B, a Capacity Provider must, for each DSR CMU Component where metering configuration details differ from those provided pursuant to Rule 13.2.5:

-(a) provide detailed line diagrams showing electrical configurations and metering sites at which the DSR CMU Components are located; and
+(a) Not used

 (b) complete a Metering Assessment in relation to that CMU.

-13.2.12D If, as a consequence of Rule 13.2.12C(b), a Capacity Provider has been informed, pursuant to Rule 8.3.3(c)(i), that a Metering Test is required, then a Capacity Provider must provide a Metering Test Certificate within forty Working Days from the date of notification under Rule 8.3.3(c)(i).
+13.2.12D If, as a consequence of Rule 13.2.12C(b), a Capacity Provider has been informed, pursuant to Rule 8.3.3(c)(i), that a Metering Test is required, then a Capacity Provider must obtain a Metering Test Certificate within forty Working Days from the date of notification under Rule 8.3.3(c)(i).

-13.2.12E Where one or more notifications have been made to the Delivery Body and the Settlement Body pursuant to Rule 13.2.12B, the DSR Test Certificate for the relevant DSR CMU shall:
+13.2.12E Where one or more notifications have been made to the Settlement Body pursuant to Rule 13.2.12B, the DSR Test Certificate for the relevant DSR CMU shall:

 13.2A New DSR Test

-13.2A.3 To enable the Delivery Body to carry out a new DSR Test with respect to the relevant DSR CMU, the Capacity Provider must provide the Delivery Body with the information set out in Rule 13.2.5, except for the information required by Rule 13.2.5(b)(ii).
+13.2A.3 To enable the Delivery Body to carry out a new DSR Test with respect to the relevant DSR CMU, the Capacity Provider must provide the CM Settlement Body with the information set out in Rule 13.2.5, except for the information required by Rule 13.2.5(b)(ii).

 13.2B Joint DSR Test